Governance & Elections

 Our most recent annual congregational meeting was held on Sunday, August 5 after the morning worship service.
 As a part of the agenda, Constitutional and Article of Faith updates were presented for review and passed during a special congregational meeting on November 11, 2018.
 Click here to read our updated Articles of Faith.

 Following the pattern in Acts 6:1–7, the Calvary congregation identifies potential candidates for elder and deacon through the nomination process.
 The serving elders then review the candidates according to biblical qualification and present qualifying candidates to the congregation for election.
 Scripture is clear that it is the Holy Spirit who guides us in choosing elders and deacons for service (Acts 20:28).
 Elders serve for 4-year terms and deacons serve for 3-year terms.

 Our annual election for elders/deacons occurs each January and is preceded by an open nomination process for members.
 In 2018, nominations were accepted through September 30.
 Short bios of those on the ballot were available in hard copy and online.

 On Sunday, January 20, at our evening service, our elder candidates presented their testimonies to the congregation and our deacon candidates were introduced individually by video.
-Our annual election will be held after the morning worship service on Sunday, January 27, 2019.
+Our annual election was held after the morning worship service on Sunday, January 27, 2019.